PixxieBot/docs/docs/features/image-locked-channels.md

 ### 2. Activate image-lock

-In the text channel you want to lock, use the `-imagelock on` command to instantly activate the image-lock.
+In the text channel you want to lock, use the `/imagelock on` command to instantly activate the image-lock.
 From now on, PixxieBot will automatically and instantly delete any messages that don't contain attachments, and auto-react to those which do.&#x20;

 {% hint style="info" %}
 PixxieBot won't delete any messages sent by users who have `MANAGE_MESSAGES`, `MANAGE_GUILD` or `ADMINISTRATOR` permissions in that channel.&#x20;